cargomail-org/cargomail/README.md

-## Notice

-Please do not use the code from this repo, as it is unlikely to function properly.

 ## Introduction

 Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old push-based architecture and protocol design.
 While conceptually sound as a means of communication, the email system is structurally obsolete and functionally deficient.